Kearlay/research/README.md

 Brain Signal Anaylsis Projects
 ==========

-This repository contains groups of scripts written or forked as a benchmark for the state-of-the-art computer vision application.
+This repository contains groups of scripts written as a part of EEG classification research for the state-of-the-art deep learning application.
 Collaborated with researchers at Columbia University Medical Center.

 Overview
 --------